Goals

 Upcycle 100% of Orchard Wood Waste

-Grow Carbon Negative Tree Fruit
+Grow Carbon-Negative Tree Fruit

-Launch Planet Positive™ Brand
+Launch Consumer Brand

 Launch Annual Sustainability Report